Kotlin/anko/doc/BUILDING.md

-Building Kōan
+Building Anko
 ===========

-Build instructions described here are for Linux or OS X. If you're building Koan using Windows, some steps may differ.
+Build instructions described here are for Linux or OS X. If you're building Anko using Windows, some steps may differ.

 Required tools: